michaelmangelsdorf/myth/README.md

 ![PCB with working Sonne8 micro-controller](https://github.com/michaelmangelsdorf/myth/blob/main/mythkicad.png)

-The component count is now higher than for the prototype, because I've implemented the ALU in discrete logic, where it used to be just look-up tables in a big PROM.
+The component count is now higher than for the prototype, because in this project I've implemented the ALU (top and top-right in schematics) in discrete logic, where it used to be just look-up tables in a big PROM.